Bylaws

 ETHICS AND DISCIPLINE

 5.0.3.
 Executive Committee.
 No Officer of the AABIP Board of Directors (President, President Elect or Secretary-Treasurer) shall hold any office in any other professional society or commercial entity without a formal review by the Board of Directors and an affirmative majority approval.
-All Officers are expected to disclose any such relationships and failure to do could result in removal from the Board.
+All Officers are expected to disclose any such relationships and failure to do so could result in removal from the Board.

 ARTICLE VI